Climate Adaptation and Resilience

 As part of our commitment to develop and implement Climate Adaptation Plans for each University Campus by 2020, we are currently developing a Climate Resilience Framework.
 This framework will draw together our work regarding climate change impacts in terms of teaching, research and University operations, allowing us to more effectively plan for climate change and support others in doing so.

-The framework is being built around three pillars, outlined in the tabs below.
+The framework is being built around three pillars:

 Understanding potential impacts for ourselves and our communities, and opportunities to improve resilience.

 The University is actively managing weather-related risks to our assets and the health & safety of our students, staff and visitors, and working to understand and respond to climate-related risks to long-term goals and investments.